 Final Thoughts on Using Pinterest for Your Service Provider Business

 Ready to start using Pinterest for your business?
-Sign up for my lead magnet Pinterest For Business Challenge.
-If you’re a visual person, like I am, and prefer videos, I have a course called Pinning Foundations.
-It’s everything you need to know to get started on Pinterest.
+You can get my course called Pinning Foundations.
+It’s everything you need to know to get started on Pinterest and only $37!

 As I mentioned above, people have found me and approached me to talk for summits.
 They’ve approached me as guest experts for their Facebook groups to come in and do a training.
 I’ve woken up to have discovery calls on my calendar and I’m like how did they find me?
 And they’re like, oh, I found you on Pinterest. 🙂